Learn about the different types of usability testing and where these tests fit into the UXD workflow.

 Alternatively, wireframe tools such as Whimsical also have card/sticky functionality.

-Below: the user has created three categories, and also sorted the cards/navigation items into those categories, even using color to further sub-categorize them neatly.
+Below: the user has created three navigation categories and sorted the navigation items into those categories, even using color to further sub-categorize them neatly.

 Closed Card Sorting